-Senior Director, National Capital Area
+Senior Director - IVC of the National Capital Area

 Anna Marie Mason

 The Ignatian Volunteer Corps® (IVC) provides men and women, most age 50 or better, opportunities to serve people who are poor and disadvantaged, providing hope, dignity and a brighter tomorrow.
 IVC matches the talents and skills of experienced adults with the greatest social needs of our time through meaningful service in partner agencies across the country.

 IVC Volunteers become partners with the organization, professionally contributing to significant functions consistent with their skills and background.

 Why an Ignatian Volunteer?